EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1801-05-02-adventures-in-a-castle.md

 will be given the utmost consideration from the editor.

-Julius is credited with a few additional serialized works and literary appearances that emerged at different times in the Philadelphia Repository and Weekly Register.
-In a letter to the editor, on October 17^th^ 1801, Julius bemoans the behavior of two primary correspondents over the issue of Mr. Law and the Uranian Society.
-In the April 2^nd^ 1803 publication Julius addresses the periodical’s editor David Hogan through paratext interjected before the poem “Epitaph” urging his readership to help solve an apparent chronological inconsistency in the work.
-In one of the earliest submissions on April 4^th^ 1801, Julius, in the short fictional work “Curious Incident,” patterns much of what he accomplishes later in *Adventures in a Castle* through his construction of this demonstrable moralistic tale.
-The final reference of Julius in PRWR is the serialized work entitled *The Ruins*. *The Ruins* was a similarly moralistic tale that was serialized into six installments beginning on the 28^th^ of November 1801 publication in and finishing on the January 16^th^ edition in 1802.
+Julius is credited with a few additional serialized works and literary appearances that emerged at different times in the *Philadelphia Repository and Weekly Register*.
+In a letter to the editor, on October 17 1801, Julius bemoans the behavior of two primary correspondents over the issue of Mr. Law and the Uranian Society.
+In the April 2 1803 publication Julius addresses the periodical’s editor David Hogan through paratext interjected before the poem “Epitaph” urging his readership to help solve an apparent chronological inconsistency in the work.
+In one of the earliest submissions on April 4 1801, Julius, in the short fictional work “Curious Incident,” patterns much of what he accomplishes later in *Adventures in a Castle* through his construction of this demonstrable moralistic tale.
+The final reference of Julius is the serialized work entitled *The Ruins*. *The Ruins* is a similarly moralistic tale that was serialized into six installments beginning on November 28, 1801 and finishing on the January 16, 1802.

-As its name suggests, the Philadelphia Repository and Weekly Register (PRWR) was printed in the early 19^th^ Century in Philadelphia Pennsylvania.
-The publication was printed in quarto form.
-A “quarto” is a book or pamphlet composed of one or more sheets of paper on which eight pages are printed, which are then folded twice over to create four “leaves.”
-During its five-and-a-half-year existence from November 15^th^ 1800 to April 5^th^ 1806, the PRWR was edited by David Hogan, John W.
+As its name suggests, the *Philadelphia Repository and Weekly Register* was printed in the early nineteenth century in Philadelphia.
+The publication was printed in quarto form, a book or pamphlet composed of one or more sheets of paper on which eight pages are printed, which are then folded twice over to create four “leaves.”
+During its five-and-a-half-year existence from November 15, 1800 to April 5, 1806, the *Philadelphia Repository and Weekly Register* was edited by David Hogan, John W.
 Scott, and ultimately Thomas Irwin.

 This eight-page weekly publication included an assortment of